-- Become an ICAN Volunteer
+Become an ICAN Volunteer

-- If your hospital has a VBAC Ban in place, you have the right to file a formal grievance with the hospital’s administration department.
-You would need to type a complaint, print, sign, and deliver to the admin office.
+> - If your hospital has a VBAC Ban in place, you have the option to file a formal grievance with the hospital’s administration department.
+You would need to type a complaint, print, sign, and deliver to the administrative office.
 If they respond to your request with an unfavorable answer, you can then take the information to the Joint Commission, or the state hospital association.

-Questions to Ask When Interviewing a Doula:
+> Questions to Ask When Interviewing a Doula: